Freiling87/CCU/CCU/Scratchpad.md

 ##		C	Relationship Refactor
 ###			C	Create SetRelationship(agent, otherAgent, VRelationship)
 Current state is embarrassing
-##		T	Pickpocket Aligned
-From CL's bug report:
-	they did steal several times in a row without crashing the one time the crash finally occurred it was right after they actually started fighting each other (every other time the thief just wandered off).
-So it's maybe not so much the pickpocketing itself as bashable NPCs becoming hostile to one another.
-Test this to identify issues before attempting.
-###			T	LOS Behavior refactor
-Transpilerizing and refactoring these traits.
-##		CT	Hide CCU Traits
-###			T	When Possessing, show up on left
-Logging trait names as an exploratory measure.
-###			C	Upgrade Machine
-ScrollingMenu.
-	GetTraitsChangeTraitRandom
-	GetTraitsRemoveTrait
-	GetTraitsUpgradeTrait

-This might be fine, but it will be more maintainable to use RegEx and fill these fields in declaration.
-##		T	Crepe Lookout pickpocketed Crepe Enforcer
-This might be resolved
 ##		C	Explosion Trait Refactor
 Move Explosion Type to its own trait
 Explode on Death & Suicide bomber would then only need one trait each, or could be variegated in some other dimension (e.g., bomb timers)